 As we mentioned earlier, we use our phones for so much now that they’ve pretty much replaced our laptops and PCs.
 Now, that’s a lot of personal info to be carrying around in your pocket.

-You wouldn’t think twice about installing antivirus software to protect the information stored on your computer, so why should your phone be any different?
+You wouldn’t think twice about installing anti-anti-virus software to protect your computer, so why should your phone be any different?

-Manufacturers like Samsung and Huawei have pre-installed antivirus protection, but you can get antivirus apps too.
-They work in the same way as antivirus software and screen your phone, checking for any threats or harmful software that you may have downloaded by mistake.
+Manufacturers like Samsung and Huawei have pre-installed anti-virus protection, but you can get anti-virus apps too.
+They check for any threats or harmful software that you may have downloaded by mistake.
 If you find anything suspicious, you can remove it using the app too.

 Check app permissions

 What are app permissions anyway?
-They’re those pop-ups that you quickly tap “okay” to when you’re trying to download a new app.
-They might not seem very important, but they determine exactly what your new app has access to on your phone.
+They’re those pop-ups that you quickly tap “okay” to when trying to download a new app.
+It might not seem very important, but they determine exactly what your new app can access once installed.
 So, it’s a good idea to pay attention to what you’re allowing.